Embattled Mets edge Marlins 4-3 for 5th straight victory

 Statisticians at Elias were unable to go back any further with certainty because prior pitch-count records aren’t precise.

 Francisco Lindor doubled home a run and scored on a balk by Miami starter Sandy Alcantara (8-13).
-New York won all three games completed this week against the last-place Marlins to cap a tumultuous homestand, including the resumption of one suspended in the top of the first on April 11.
+New York won all three games completed this week against the last-place Marlins, including the resumption of one suspended in the top of the first on April 11.

 The teams were rained out Wednesday night, one day after acting Mets general manager Zack Scott was arrested on charges of driving while intoxicated.